WHEN IS FEE SIMPLE NOT SIMPLE?

 In the case of the Idaho deeds, the conveyance language transferred title to the railroad “to have and to hold all and singular the tenements, hereditaments and appurtenances as a perpetual right of Way for said second party’s Rail Way Line unto the said party of the second part and its successors and assigns forever.”
 Yeah… yadda, yadda, yadda, how lawyers like to natter on and on… None of this gibberish seemed important for a century, during which time the trains puffed up and down the track.
 But when the rail line was torn up, suddenly the old documents became very interesting.

 Under the National Trails System Act, the government can convert an old railroad right-of-way into a recreational trail without the rail line being deemed to be abandoned.
 That’s what happened in Idaho.
-But some of the landowners whose properties were transected by the abaondoned right-of-way, talked to a smart lawyer.
-She said, “these old documents aren’t deeds, they’re just easements for a railroad.”
-That was an important distinction: the easements weren’t for the benefit of some granola-munching hikers, but rather for rolling stock.
+But some of the landowners whose properties were transected by the abandoned right-of-way, talked to a smart lawyer.
+She told the owners, “these old documents aren’t deeds, they’re just easements for a railroad.”
+That was an important distinction: the easements weren’t for the benefit of some granola-munchers, but rather for rolling stock.

-With two federal courts disagreeing on what Idaho jurists would say if asked, it’s likely that the state courts themselves ultimately will have to resolve the issue by ruling definitively on the question.
-They have not done so yet.
+With two federal courts disagreeing on what Idaho jurists would say if asked, it’s likely that the state courts themselves ultimately will have to resolve such issue by ruling definitively on the question.

 Blendu v.
 United States, 79 Fed.Cl.
 500 (2007).
 Owners of land abutting or traversing an abandoned railroad right-of-way contested the government’s using the right-of-way as a recreational trail pursuant to the National Trails System Act, claiming that the government’s action effected a taking of their property without just compensation in violation of the Fifth Amendment.